Best 10 Foods to Boost Metabolism

 Many leafy greens also provide good amounts of magnesium, another mineral that supports metabolic function and plays a role in over 300 processes in the body.

-Fluid intake is also critical and according to one small-scale study, drinking an extra 1,500 milliliters (ml) of water daily can decrease body weight and BMI in some people who are overweight.
-Sleep
+Fluid intake is also critical and according to one small-scale study, drinking an extra 1,500 ml of water daily can decrease body weight and BMI in some who are overweight.

 Getting enough sleep is essential for metabolism and overall health as a lack of sleep may be contributing to the trend of increasing obesity and diabetes, which are consequences of metabolic syndrome.

-Strength and resistance training may not sound like your thing but lifting weights regularly allows people to gain and retain muscle mass and to burn fat.
+Strength and resistance training may not sound like your thing but lifting weights regularly allows you to gain and retain muscle mass and to burn fat.

 A 2018 study on sedentary women found that resistance training increased the overall basal metabolic rate (BMR) for up to 48 hours.
 BMR refers to the number of calories that the body burns while resting.